drewlinsley/dc_webapp/README.md

 #TODO
-1. create a script that runs baselinevgg16,baselinevgg19,attentionvgg16, and attentionvgg19 and adds their accuracy to the database.
-The attention versions will generate click maps by extracting click coordinates from the database.
+1. Figure out how to get node to trigger python scripts over ssh (!)
-2. Trigger this script with prepare_ims.py
+2. Trigger run_cnns.py with prepare_ims.py
 3. Also trigger this script with var cron = require('cron');
 var cronJob = cron.job("0 */10 * * * *", function(){